 - 6 - 10 cups vegetable shortening or lard

-- Remove any necks or organs from the game hens and rinse the birds under cold water.
+- Remove any necks or organs from the chicken and rinse the birds under cold water.
 Drain and pat dry with paper towels.
 Let rest.

-- In the pitcher of a blender, add the buttermilk, thyme, parsley, chives, garlic, salt, pepper, and hop powder.
+- In the pitcher of a blender, add the buttermilk, Hopocalypse Double IPA, thyme, parsley, chives, garlic, salt, pepper and hop powder.
 Turn on high and puree until the mixture is smooth.

 - When you can't wait anymore, drain the herbed buttermilk/IPA mixture from the fowl using a colander.
 In a sealable plastic bag, add flour, barley flour, salt and hop powder; seal and mix well.